Topophi/topophi.github.io/_posts/2015-04-28-backcountry-mac-and-cheese-recipe.markdown

 <p>This makes for less trash when you are in the backcountry.
 Always follow the rule: Pack it in, Pack it out</p>

 **Directions**
 <p> Boil your water in the jet boil or if you are lucky with your pot over the fire.
 Once there is a boil then add in all macaroni and let cook for about 6-7min.
 Taste the macaroni and make sure it is to your liking.
-Next, walk your jet boil or pot about 20ft away from where you are sleeping and pout out most of the water, leaving about 1/2cup to mix in the powder.</p>
+Next, walk your jet boil or pot about 20ft away from where you are sleeping and pour out most of the water, leaving about 1/2cup to mix in the powder.</p>

 <p>Mix in the powder with sun dried tomatoes and this is why you are going to be glad you got the powder milk.
 This really gives your mac & cheese the creamy texture everyone loves.
 Once you are done with the mixing it is time to eat.
 Dont forget the cholula, it really gives it a good touch.</p>